codacy-open-source-projects-scans/wget/docs/wget2.md

   Be aware that this may have unintended side effects, for example "image.php?name=sun" will be changed to "image.php".
 The cutting happens when saving the file, after downloading.

-  File names obtained from a "Content-Disposition" header are not affected by this setting (see --content-disposition), and can be a solution for this problem.
+  File names obtained from a "Content-Disposition" header are not affected by this setting (see `--content-disposition`), and can be a solution for this problem.

-  When "--trust-server-names" is used, the redirection URL is affected by this setting.
+  When `--trust-server-names` is used, the redirection URL is affected by this setting.

 ### `--chunk-size=size`